Karume-lab/Notify/NOTES.md

 # NOTES

+! add sidebar icons
-replace Flowbite sibar with Notify icon add sidebar icons add settings page try adding setting page modify views so that things are queried based on the logged in user do the landing page
+replace Flowbite sibar with Notify icon try adding settings page modify views so that things are queried based on the logged in user do the landing page